DavidWaumsley/NoScriptShow/content/blog/2024/ep4.md

 ### What does this mean for us?

-*   Re-educating ourselves (possibly without making a podcast)?
+*   Re-educating ourselves (possibly without making a chat)?
 *   Setting better expectations of the web for clients (ie. HTML/communication first)?
 *   A change in how we organise web projects (reversing the picture to web approach)?
 *   More creatively with space (thinking outside the fixed box)?